 Social Media Marketing is a great way to get your brand name out there and the key is offering people valuable content.
+The more social media engagement you have, the better is your chance of brand recognition.
 With that, they’re intrigued enough to click over to your website to learn more about you and your business offering.

 Building brand awareness and marking yourself as an expert in your niche starts by answering people’s questions.
 This can be through forums such as Reddit or Quora.

 When you reply to someone’s question, you can leave a link back to your website or a relevant post for more information on the subject.